Trigger Warning * Violence * Language

 One thing that often happens is that readers are disappointed that I wasn’t the one who pulled the trigger, or that my story doesn’t end more dramatically, like I was shot but I lived.
 I don’t tell my story to lead up to a big dramatic ending.
 I tell it to help others avoid even just a beginning that hurts.
 I tell it because someone else needs to know that abuse isn’t just getting punched in the face.
 I tell it because too many people don’t understand what it’s like to be sucked in so deeply, you can’t get out.

 Another big question people have is, what could someone have done to help?
 In my new book, I’m talking about some of that.
 In fact, I am writing about some of the people who did try to help, but I didn’t really see them at the time, not truly.
 I was in too deep.
-The somewhat very real answer is, you might have had to have taken me at birth, before I bore witness to violence, before I was hit the first time, before I was told how ugly and worthless I was the first time.
+The somewhat very real answer is, you might have had to take me at birth, before I bore witness to violence, before I was hit the first time, before I was told how ugly and worthless I was the first time.
 But since that wasn’t possible, other options would have been early intervention.
 However, in the 80s, everyone looked away too often.

 I think some could have done more in my middle school years, and certainly at some point in time or another, social services could have done more.
 I don’t really know for me.
 But I do know that today, today we can do more than stand by.
 Today we can do more than gawk at these situations.
 We can reach out and be there for people in ways we never were before.
 I can walk a journey through darkness via texting, social media, or email.
 Once upon a time, that wasn’t even an option.
 We have so many ways to connect now, there should be no reason anyone is left on their own.